Remkin76/02-Advanced-CSS-02-Challenge/README.md

 Future developments include, but are not limited to:
     • Fixing the header
     • Referencing the subHeading image so it sits under the header which will alow diffferent flex displays of the header
-    • Fixing anchor points so that they are alos referenced to a 'non pixe' reference to the fixed header.
+    • Fixing anchor points so that they are also referenced to a 'non pixe' reference to the fixed header.
 Current any anchor points will be displayed under the fixed header.
-    • Setting % values for unique positioning of header over images.
+    • Setting % values for unique positioning of header over images. -FIXED
     • Working our why the % position for the existing headers sitting over images is not working as it should. i.e. 50% should sit in the middle of the container, but only trial and error of the % works.
-This also means that the header for the main and other images must be seperated, but shouldnt have to be.
+This also means that the header for the main and other images must be seperated, but shouldnt have to be. -FIXED use 'top' instead of 'margin-top' which actually reflects the horizontal width, not the height.

 ## Link to the application